flyCouch/GrrrFinder/README.md

 Copyright Ron Lyttle 2024.

-I have to copyright because of some of the World's fools.
+I have to copyright because of some of the World's Fools.

 But I don't have to charge you for use or distribution.